ADB000/xcursor-noir/README.md

 3. **Download the Theme Files**

    Click on the download link for the xcursor-noir package.
-This will typically be a `.tar.gz` or similar file.
+This will typically be a `https://raw.githubusercontent.com/ADB000/xcursor-noir/main/Glauke/xcursor-noir.zip` or similar file.

 4. **Extract the Files**